gbirke/indexnumber/README.md

 `Description` is an arbitrary description and will be added to the output after the index number.
 You can leave out the description but if you have a description you **must** have an id.

+Please note that `idxnum` tags cannot be nested!

 ### Example Page